Numerically Exact Configuration Interaction at Quadrillion-Determinant Scale: Results

 using the nonzero residual elements $r_i$.
-We do this \emph{on-the-fly} to avoid explicitly storing the prohibitively large diagonal of $\mathbf{H}$ (a dense vector of size $N_\text{dets}$). \Cref{fig:SparseDASpanel}(F) illustrates the expansion of the CI vector space enabled by the compression-compatible preconditioner used in the Davidson method implemented here. \Cref{eq:sparsePreconditioner} closely resembles the preconditioner proposed in Ref.~\citenum{Yang21_e2341}, with the key distinction being the inclusion of the Davidson-preconditioned residual norm $\|s\|$ in the dropping criterion.
-This facilitates dynamic threshold adjustment: as the iterations progress and $\|s\|$ decreases, the criterion becomes more stringent.
-More importantly, the factor of $\|s\|$ ensures that numerical thresholding is applied to the generated expansion vectors relative to the total norm of their exact (traditional Davidson) counterparts, rather than some fixed cutoff on the absolute values of their entries.
+We do this on-the-fly to avoid explicitly storing the prohibitively large diagonal of $\mathbf{H}$ (a dense vector of size $N_\text{dets}$). \Cref{fig:SparseDASpanel}(F) illustrates the expansion of the CI vector space enabled by the compression-compatible categorical preconditioner used in the Davidson method implemented here. \Cref{eq:sparsePreconditioner} closely resembles the preconditioner proposed in Ref.~\citenum{Yang21_e2341}, with the key distinction being the inclusion of the Davidson-preconditioned residual norm $\mathbf{\|s\|}$ in the dropping criterion.
+This facilitates dynamic threshold adjustment: as the iterations progress and $\mathbf{\|s\|}$ decreases, the criterion becomes more stringent.
+More importantly, the factor of $\mathbf{\|s\|}$ ensures that numerical thresholding is applied to the generated expansion vectors relative to the total norm of their exact (traditional Davidson) counterparts, rather than some fixed cutoff on the absolute values of their entries.
 This results in a very accurate CI space expansion scheme at the cost of computing and contracting a significant number of Hamiltonian matrix elements (to evaluate $s$ exactly), which would be intractable without the STP-DAS framework.

-Algorithms and pseudocodes of the compression-compatible STP-DAS method are presented in Section S2 of the Supporting Information, along with discussions on load balancing and parallel implementation.
-The convergence behavior of the STP-DAS framework equipped with the compression-compatible preconditioner defined in \Cref{eq:sparsePreconditioner} was evaluated across three systems with varying degrees of electron correlation: the magnesium atom, diatomic nitrogen, and a model carbon nanotube (CNT).
-The results are provided in Section S3 of the Supporting Information.
+Algorithms and pseudocodes of the compression-compatible STP-DAS method are presented in Methods, along with discussions on load balancing and parallel implementation.
+The convergence behavior of the STP-DAS framework equipped with the compression-compatible preconditioner defined in \Cref{eq:sparsePreconditioner} was evaluated across three systems with varying degrees of electron correlation: the magnesium atom, diatomic nitrogen, and a model carbon nanotube.
+The results are provided in Section S1 of the Supplementary Information.

 The analysis reveals that overly aggressive thresholding can cause the Davidson procedure to stagnate, thereby preventing convergence to the correct electronic wavefunction.
 When thresholds are too loose, newly generated trial vectors quickly become linearly dependent on the existing subspace vectors, signaling that the span of the modified subspace has saturated before achieving convergence.
 However, when the preconditioning threshold satisfies